Celebrating 18 years as the most established and comprehensive ventre in Edinburgh

 M.A.
 (Psychoanalytic Studies) Sheffield

-I don’t think things have changed so much over that time: In the therapeutic relationship, it seems to me, this journey through what is difficult to bear about being ourselves is still enabled by two people’s willingness to sit down together, pay close attention to what is being said together and with a willingness to allow their imaginations be open to what emerges from the unconscious.
+In the therapeutic relationship, it seems to me, this journey through what is difficult to bear about being ourselves is still enabled by two people’s willingness to sit down together, pay close attention to what is being said and a willingness to allow their imaginations be open to what emerges from the unconscious.

-Because words are occasionally insufficient, or simply fail to capture what we know within, Rob tries to incorporate a space for other ways of expressing ourselves –whether through the body, via dreams, through story writing or through image representations of whatever kind, as a means to engage these ‘lost’ or not quite realized aspects of ourselves.
+Because words are occasionally insufficient- simply failing to capture what we know within- I try to incorporate other ways of expressing what feels true, by way of dreams, through creative writing or through image representations of whatever kind, as a means to engage these ‘lost’ or the not yet realisable emotional truths.